Fillmore Central School Health Office

 IMPORTANT INFORMATION FOR PARENTS OF ALL INCOMING 6TH GRADERS

 All incoming 6th graders, who are eleven years or older, are required to have proof of having a Tdap vaccine and 2nd Varicella vaccine before the start of the school year.
 If your child has not yet turned 11, an appointment date when your child will be receiving the immunization can be sent by your child's primary care physician's office.
-Please send the required documentation to Stacy Parmenter, FCS school nurse.
+Please send the required documentation to Stacy Parmenter or Carrie Hinz, FCS school nurse.

 - Without these immunizations, your child will not be permitted to attend school.